 So now you know.
 Lesson over.

 So if you have a lots of berries from your garden then the following recipe might be useful.
-I have no berries in our square foot garden yet since we just finished getting ours planted.
+There are no berries in our square foot garden yet since we just finished getting ours planted.
 But an awesome friend gifted me with a bag!
 We've got quite a few frozen strawberries all ready for smoothies so I decided to make strawberry jam and freeze it!

 I modified this recipe for Strawberry Chia Jam to be sugarless.
 The Trim Healthy Mama eating plan has helped me loose some unwanted pounds plus I feel so much healthier.
 My joints don't ache, I'm less bloated and have WAY more energy these days.
 One big aspect of THM eating is a diet with no sugar so I've been missing my strawberry jam because most store bought jams are chock full of sugar.
 This recipe is going to change all that

 This beauty is my best friend during tomato season.
 I use it to process the tomato puree that we use in chili, taco soup & many other things all year long.
-I bought it last August at Orchelin's.
+I bought it last August at our local farm store.

-Does it mean I'm a country girl if I love to wander around in that store?
-Anyway you can get it from Amazon here as well.
+Does it mean I'm a country girl if I love to wander around there?
+I hope so.

 This was the first time I used it on strawberries but it did great.
 It eliminated the step of removing the stems and leaves.
 It does the process for you!

 After smooshing(its a real word--I checked) the strawberries I had 7 cups of puree.
-I added 4 doonks of THM pure stevia(equals 1/8 tsp) and 7 tablespoons of chia seeds.
-If you have never used chia seeds, then I encourage you to give this a try!
+I added several sprinkles of THM pure Stevia and 7 tablespoons of chia seeds.
+If you have never used Chia seeds, then I encourage you to give this a try!
 They are super food and have all sorts of health benefits.
-This article details the many benefits and gives some ideas on how to get more chia seeds in your diet.
+There are many benefits having the super food, Chia seeds, in your diet!

 We had Greek yogurt this morning with the Strawberry Jam on top and it was so YUMMY!
 Kind of like a strawberry sundae but healthy style!
 Sorry no picture of the yogurt because it was gone too fast!